 Sometimes it can feel like our iPhones and iPads are the speediest computers on the planet, while other times they seem to mimic an old Macintosh LC520 with a 1200 baud dial-up modem.
 For those of you too young to remember the days of dial-up internet, that means our mobile devices can sometimes respond in a sloth-like manner, usually due to a slow Internet connection.
-Today we’ll look at a simple and free way to test internet speed using an iPhone or iPad to troubleshoot Wi-Fi and internet issues.
+Today, we’ll look at a simple and free way to test and troubleshoot Wi-Fi and Internet speed using an iPhone or iPad.

 How to Test Internet Speed and What the Results Mean

 One of the longtime benchmarks of internet speed has been Ookla’s Speedtest website, and the company created a mobile version of Speedtest for checking Wi-Fi or cellular data speeds.
 The Speedtest app is available on the App Store, and is as easy to use as pushing a button (see image below).